 Self-employed workers pay Class 2 and Class 4 NICs, whereas limited companies and their employees pay Class 1 NICs.

-If you’re self-employed, you must pay £3.05 per week (Class 2 NICs 2020/21), unless you have very low earnings.
-Class 4 NICs apply to your annual profits and are payable at self-assessment time.
-You’ll pay 9% on profits between £9,501 and £50,000 per year, and 2% on any profits made above this threshold.
+• Class 4 NICs: These apply to your annual profits and are payable at self-assessment time.
+You’ll pay 10.25% on profits between £9,881 and £50,270 per year and 3.25% on any profits above this threshold.

 You should note that NICs are only payable on salaries, not dividends.
-This is the most important reason why the limited company route is more tax efficient than being self-employed.
+This is the most important reason why the limited company route is more tax-efficient than being self-employed.

 Accounting